 Content gaps can vary between industries, but there are some key areas where people fall short.
 This includes the following…

 If your content is old or outdated, this could be harming your rankings.
-In general, it’s good practice to refresh and update your content every so often to ensure it’s still relevant.
+Generally, it’s good practice to refresh and update your content every so often to ensure it’s still relevant.

 Does your content effectively answer all of your website visitors’ questions?
-If the answer is no, it’s likely that your web page isn’t detailed enough.
+If the answer is no, likely, your web page isn’t detailed enough.
 Fortunately, keyword research and a CGA can help you to identify topics to include to make your landing pages and blog posts more detailed.

-Usability and UX are both key factors to consider when comparing content to competitors.
+Usability and UX are key factors to consider when comparing content to competitors.
 Users rarely want to see a large block of text on a web page.
-Therefore, it’s vital to make sure your content is user-friendly and easy to read to improve your chances of SEO success.
+Therefore, it’s vital to ensure your content is user-friendly and easy to read to improve your chances of SEO success.